Moldova Food Guide

 Brinza Cheese

-Homemade sheep's cheese that is a staple accompaniment.
-Salty, crumbly, and served with mămăligă, in plăcintă, or as a side to soups and stews.
-Available at markets and traditional restaurants.
+Homemade sheep's cheese, salty and crumbly, that turns up alongside almost everything.
+It goes with mămăligă, inside plăcintă, or as a side to soups and stews, and you will find it at markets and traditional restaurants.

 Allergens: